 Irritated eyes.
 Runny noses.
 Constant itching.
 Allergies plague millions of people every year.
 Unfortunately for our four-legged friends, allergies don't discriminate.
-Dog allergies can be a constant nuisance that can cause quite a bit of agitation and distress, particularly during certain months.
-Knowing that (wo)man's best friend is suffering just as much as we are leads pet owners to wonder what they can do to help.
+Dog allergies can be a constant nuisance and cause quite a bit of agitation and distress, particularly during spring and summer.
+Knowing that (wo)man's best friend is suffering just as much as we are makes pet owners wonder what they can do to help.

-Recently, many pet owners have begun questioning whether the same human-made allergy medications might also be safe and effective for their dogs.
-In this article, we will cover all there is to know about Claritin for dogs.
-While it is among the most popular allergy medications for human consumption, there are several important things that pet owners must recognize before administering it to their dog.
+Recently, many pet owners have begun questioning whether the same human-made allergy medications are safe and effective for their dogs.
+In this article, we will cover what you need to know about Claritin for dogs.
+Although it is among the most popular allergy medications for people, pet owners should know about a few things about Claritin before giving it to their dog.

 What is Claritin for Dogs

-It is important for pet owners to understand that Claritin does not "cure" allergies.
+Be aware that Claritin does not cure allergies; allergies are only manageable, not treatable.
 Your dog will still suffer from the unpleasant symptoms when not taking the medication.
-However, Claritin works to temporarily relieve the symptoms and helps the seasonal changes be more bearable for Fido.
+Claritin temporarily relieves the symptoms and helps make the seasonal changes more bearable for Fido.

-When histamines attach to the H-1 receptors on the smooth muscles and small blood vessels, it triggers a response of sneezing, itching, irritated, watery eyes, and a runny nose (also known as an allergic reaction).
+When histamines attach to the H-1 receptors on the smooth muscles and small blood vessels, they trigger an allergic reaction that includes sneezing, itching, irritated and watery eyes, and a runny nose.
 Claritin is an antihistamine.
-Antihistamines prevent the histamines from attaching to the H-1 receptors and therefore prevents an allergic reaction from occurring.
+Antihistamines prevent histamines from attaching to the H-1 receptors, therefore preventing an allergic reaction.

 What is Claritin Used For

-Additionally, Claritin can help alleviate symptoms of atopic canine dermatitis.
-Atopic canine dermatitis is a severe skin irritation resulting from constant itching, licking, and biting in an attempt to relieve allergy symptoms.
-If atopic dermatitis is not treated in a timely manner, it can quickly lead to the development of hot spots and bacterial infections.
-In these cases, vets often recommend Claritin.
+Additionally, Claritin can help alleviate symptoms of canine atopic dermatitis, which is a chronic, inflammatory skin condition resulting from hypersensitivity to normal environmental substances like dust.
+Affected dogs are incredibly itchy, leading to constant licking and biting in an attempt to relieve allergy symptoms.
+If atopic dermatitis is not treated promptly, it can quickly lead to the development of hot spots and bacterial infections.

 Clinical Signs of Allergies

-Before considering whether Claritin can help your dog, pet owners must be able to recognize the associated symptoms.
-Dog owners must also understand that allergies and allergic reactions come in varying degrees of severity.
-Even if your dog's symptoms are relatively mild, they may still find relief from an allergy medication.
+Before considering whether Claritin can help your dog, pet owners must be able to recognize allergy symptoms and understand that allergies and allergic reactions have variable severity.
+Even if your dog's symptoms are relatively mild, your dog may still find relief from an allergy medication.

-One of the most obvious signs of allergies in both people and animals is sneezing.
-Sneezing often occurs when an environmental allergen is affecting the dog.
-Of course, isolated sneezing from time to time is considered normal.
-However, if the sneezing is persistent, particularly if it occurs simultaneously with an event (i.e. every time you open the windows or spray perfume), it is likely allergy-related.
+Sneezing is one of the most obvious signs of allergies in people and animals and is often prompted by an environmental allergen like pollen.
+Of course, occasional sneezing is normal.
+Persistent sneezing, particularly if it occurs simultaneously with an event (e.g., opening the windows, spraying perfume), is likely allergy-related.

-Wheezing may also occur due to certain environmental allergens, particularly if the dog has any pre-existing breathing issues.
-Again, it is important for your veterinarian to make an accurate diagnosis for the wheezing and rule out a more serious condition such as bacterial pneumonia.
+Wheezing may also be caused by certain environmental allergens, particularly if the dog has any pre-existing breathing issues.
+Before prescribing an allergy medication like Claritin, your veterinarian will need to definitively identify allergies as the cause of wheezing and rule out other causes, such as bacterial pneumonia.

 Chronic Ear Infections

-It may surprise readers to learn that chronic (or recurring) ear infections are also a telltale sign that your dog may be suffering from allergies.
-If your dog is constantly pawing at their ears or has persistent build up within the ear canal, ask your vet whether allergies may be to blame.
+It may surprise readers to learn that chronic ear infections are a telltale sign of allergies in dogs.
+If your dog is constantly pawing at their ears or has persistent wax buildup within the ear canal, ask your vet whether allergies may be to blame.

 Itchy, Irritated Skin

-Next, itchy, irritated skin.
-This unpleasant symptom is one of the most common amongst both dogs and cats suffering from allergies.
-While people often associate itching with bug bites, dogs can experience itchy skin from just about any allergen imaginable.
-However, typically, itchy skin on the back and base of the tail is a sign of flea allergies.
-Itchy, irritated skin on the head and neck are often associated with food allergies.
+Itchy, irritated skin is one of the most common signs of allergies in dogs.
+Although people often associate itching with bug bites, dogs can experience itchy skin from just about any allergen.
+Itchy skin on the back and base of the tail indicates flea allergies, while itchy, irritated skin on the paws and ears typically indicates food allergies.

 Red, Itchy Eyes

-Allergy symptoms in dogs also include gastrointestinal problems, particularly if the dog is experiencing a food allergy.
-Both diarrhea and vomiting often occur if a new food doesn't agree with Fido's digestive tract.
+Allergy symptoms in dogs, particularly food allergies, also include GI problems.
+Diarrhea and vomiting often occur if a new food doesn't agree with Fido's digestive tract.

 Swollen Itchy Paws

-Finally, the last common sign of allergies is swollen, itchy paws.
+Finally, swollen, itchy paws are a sign of allergies in dogs.
 If your dog is constantly biting or licking their paws, swollenness and tenderness will often follow.
-All of these changes are signs of dog allergies.

 Symptoms of an Allergic Reaction